 Response Type Road Roughness Measuring System (RTRRMS)

 Devices are installed in a car to record the suspension as a measure of road roughness.
 These are called road meters and several other names called Response-Type Road Roughness Measuring Systems (RTRRMS), response-type systems, and road meter systems.
-In these systems, the vehicle is a passenger car, a van, a light truck, or a special trailer.
-Nearly the entire road meter designs follow the concept of the Bureau of Public Roads (BPR) Rough meter, and accumulate deflections of the vehicle suspension as it travels down the road.
-The measure is usually reported with engineering units such as inches per mile (in/mi) or meter per kilometre (m/km).
+The vehicle is a passenger car, a van, a light truck, or a special trailer in these systems.
+Nearly the entire road meter designs follow the Bureau of Public Roads (BPR) Rough meter concept and accumulate deflections of the vehicle suspension as it travels down the road.
+The measure is usually reported with engineering units such as inches per mile (in/mi) or meter per kilometer (m/km).

 Fifth Wheel Bump Integrator:

 As shown in Figure 2.6 Fifth Wheel Bump Integrator is a response roughness measuring system.
-It consists of standard pneumatic wheel mounted on chassis with single spiring on either side of the wheel.
+It consists of a standard pneumatic wheel mounted on chassis with single spiring on either side of the wheel.
 Integrator makes cumulative measurements of the unidirectional vertical movements of the wheel relative to the chassis.
-The test is conducted at 32 km/hour keeping it steady and avoiding swerving.
-Roughness index is defined as the ratio of the cumulative vertical displacement to the distance travelled and denoted in mm/km unit.
+The test is conducted at 32 km/hour, keeping it steady and avoiding swerving.
+Roughness index is defined as the ratio of the cumulative vertical displacement to the distance traveled and denoted in mm/km unit.
 The readings of the revolution counter and integrating counters are noted automatically in the data sheet.

 Pros: